 Despite the many health benefits, such as increased sleep for both the mother and the baby, some parenting experts warn against co-sleeping — and now researchers are also warning that co-sleeping with your baby too long could lead to depression, according to the Ledger-Enquirer.

 There's already a wealth of research surrounding the risks of co-sleeping — where a parent (or both parents) sleep in the same bed with their infant.
 The risks include smothering the baby and the baby falling off the bed, which is why the University of Notre Dame’s Mother-Baby Sleep Laboratory suggests using a co-sleeping attachment or allowing the baby to sleep in the same room, but on a more stable surface than the bed, the Ledger-Enquirer reported.
-Co-sleeping has been discouraged by the American Academy of Pediatrics due to a possible link to sudden infant death syndrome, too.
+The American Academy of Pediatrics has actually discouraged co-sleeping habits as there could be a possible link to sudden infant death syndrome, as well.

 But a new study from Penn State, published in the journal Infant and Child Development, looked at the implications of co-sleeping not for the baby but, rather, for the parent.
 The researchers analyzed the sleeping habits of 103 mothers in their baby’s first year of life, and they found that parents who co-sleep with their babies for longer than six months reported higher levels of stress, depression and feelings of judgement for their parenting decisions, according to Futurity.